 Notice of higher assessment

-15 (1) A party intending to seek a higher assessment than that fixed by the Regional Assessment Appeal Court shall give notice of its intention to seek an increase in the assessment (and the amount sought) to all other parties and to the Board at least 30 days before the hearing of the appeal.
+15 (1) A party intending to seek a higher assessment than that fixed by the Nova Scotia Assessment Appeal Tribunal shall give notice of its intention to seek an increase in the assessment (and the amount sought) to all other parties and to the Board at least 30 days before the hearing of the appeal.

 (2) Where a party seeking an increase in assessment fails to comply with subsection (1) herein, the Board may refuse to consider the request for a higher assessment.

 Informal settlement conference

 16 (1) The Board may, on its own motion or at the request of any party, hold an informal settlement conference in relation to any appeal.